Practices

 Why is patience so important for achieving our goals?
 We need patience to stay the course and persevere.
 Get help with this practice.

-Setting goals helps us identify steps toward our purposes, but sometimes are so hard on ourselves when we fall short of our goals that we struggle with resetting.
+Setting goals helps us identify steps toward our purposes, but sometimes we are so hard on ourselves when we fall short of our goals that we struggle with resetting.
 Practice setting goals and patiently approaching setbacks with this set of questions.

 1. Do you have a sense of a bigger purpose for your life?
 It might be coming alongside others to help them develop regular spiritual practices, or it might be that you want to become a nurse or psychologist.
 Perhaps right now your purpose is raising your children to be contributing adults.
 Whatever your bigger purposes, try to identify where your gifts, talents and passions meet the needs of the world.